Is a Correction Looming Ahead for Catalyst Pharmaceuticals Inc. (CPRX)

 Many brokerage firms have already submitted their reports for CPRX stocks, with ROTH Capital repeating the rating for CPRX by listing it as a “Neutral.”
 The predicted price for CPRX in the upcoming period, according to ROTH Capital is $15.50 based on the research report published on August 24th of the current year 2022.

-After a stumble in the market that brought CPRX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.33% of loss for the given period.
+After a stumble in the market that brought CPRX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.86% of gains for the given period.

 Insider Trading